-A signature proof is a Chainpoint compatible receipt with an additional signature property containing 3 mandatory sub-properties, and 1 optional:
+In both cases, the proof is a Chainpoint compatible proof receipt with an additional signature property containing 3 mandatory sub-properties, and 1 optional:

 signedHash: the SHA256 hash (ie. the fingerprint) of the original data (this hash is what is actually signed)